 Every team starts off with a Bill Of Materials (BOM) in a spreadsheet.
 Whenever there's a heavy reliance on custom spreadsheets in any business it never ends well, and we've seen lots of missteps over the years that can be traced back to spreadsheet BOMs.
 The only alternatives today are expensive, old-school enterprise tools that aren't right-sized for today's entrepreneurs.

 Product Planner is a cloud-based tool we built to help teams get their product data ready for manufacturing.
 It's centered around the full product BOM (ME, EE, and packaging) and provides a solid structure, collaboration, and reports that give manufacturing insights.
 It's better than spreadsheets because it's a tool, not a document, and it's way more affordable and usable than the usual enterprise suspects.
-You can start a 14-day free trial here.

 Why We Built The Issues Report